 Equity crowdfunding involves the purchase of equity, in the form of shares predominately, in privately held companies.
 In most cases these shares aren’t and cannot be traded on public exchanges.
 In certain cases some tier 2 companies opt for public listings.
 And though some crowdfunding entities do make regular income distributions you are still very likely to wait for quite some time before you realize any real return on your crowdfunding equity investment.
 And that presupposes that the company actually survives let alone thrives.
 Generally real returns are only realized after the company is bought out or launches an IPO or alternative ICO/ STO.
 SharesPost has been a leader in providing access to cashing out earlier for investors and employees alike.

 In equity crowdfunding the company or entity valuation is a direct function of the dollar amount raised against the amount of equity offered, independent of company fundamentals.
 If the entity scales, the individual investors could realize an appreciation in their stake.
 If a company gets acquired or launches an IPO, investors may realize a substantial return on their initial investment.
 Conversely, shareholders can lose their shirts in unsuccessful ventures.

-We hope the early stage growth company you invest in will reach an initial public offering or you are able to achieve returns through an acquisition.
+Regardless of whether your portfolio comprises of Cryptocurrency, Real Estate or Private Equity.
+It’s vital you do your research on each wealth creation vehicle and just how well it aligns with your goals.
+We hope the early stage growth company you invest in will provide you healthy returns and maybe even achieve an initial public offering or acquisition.
 We look forward to hearing about your experience in the comments section below or contact form.